mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_c++.rst

 ---------------------

 The C++17 ``if constexpr`` statement if often used throughout the codebase to write code specific to a variant.

-For instance the following C++ snippet will handle differently the *spectral* result of some computations, depending on the color representation of the variant:
+For instance the following C++ snippet will handle differently the *spectral* result of some computations, depending on the color representation of the variant being compiled:

 .. code-block:: c++